6 Types of Project Management Methodologies to Boost Success

 Specializing with a Degree in Project Management

-While there are several good reasons to get a Master of Business Administration (MBA) or other advanced degree in business, a specialization or concentration in project management can "open up even more doors," Allen said.
-"Instead of going 10,000 miles wide and two inches deep, specializing lets you go miles deep into a specific area of expertise."
+While there are several good reasons to get an MBA or other advanced degree in business, a specialization or concentration in project management can "open up even more doors," Allen said.
+"Instead of going 10,000 miles wide and two inches deep, specializing lets you go miles deep into a specific area of expertise.”

 As part of your education or certification in project management, you’ll encounter various project management methodologies.